 Before Marrakech, everything was black.
 This city taught me colour, and I embraced its light, its insolent mixes and ardent inventions.Yves Saint Laurent

 Inside the Villa Oasis, you can see Yves Saint Laurent’s unshared and private collection of books, paintings and works of art, along with the vibrant and intimate décor.
-We were not allowed to photograph the interiors but let me just say, it was lavish, colorful and cozy.
+We were not allowed to photograph the interiors but let me just say, it was lavish, colorful, and yet so cozy.

 After the house tour, we were escorted to a private terrace at the Majorelle Garden, a glamorous place surrounded by rare plants and the iconic blues and yellows that have become synonymous with Yves Saint Laurent’s time in Marrakech.